vetrivera/dragadmin/README.md

 ## Top Navigation-bar

-`Side-bar` user able to show and hide on it using a arrow button, `Search`when ever click the button it Expand it, `Message` it show on messages with different colors,when client is busy it show on green color,or else normal color, `task` it show on task list,
+ * `Side-bar` user able to show and hide on it using a arrow button,
+* `Search`when ever click the button it Expand it,
+* `Message` it show on messages with different colors,when client is busy it show on green color,or else normal color,
+* `task` it show on task list,
-`mega` it show an a another menu,
+* `mega` it show an a another menu,
-`logout`if admin leave the page click logout,it show on page leave command,
+* `logout`if admin leave the page click logout,it show on page leave command,

 ## Project Flow

 ![Capture1](https://user-images.githubusercontent.com/51225963/61633193-12a26480-ac7e-11e9-9ed1-366914ae2795.PNG)

+## Features

+* Bootstrap : 4.3.1
+* Typescript : 3.4.5
+* Cross platform
+*

 ## Further help